 The ideal storage temperature is between 40 F and not exceeding 140 F. Also, never store the centrifuge in locations where the temperature can go below freezing.

-The physical installation refers to the actual placement of the centrifuge system within the processing plant.
+The physical installation refers to placing the centrifuge system within the processing plant.
 This aspect of the installation needs to be carefully considered based on the key points mentioned below.

 The centrifuge system placement in the plant should allow for easy access for the initial installation and the centrifuge extraction for future service or replacement.
 Therefore a clear pathway to the centrifuge skid should be provisioned during installation.

 The disc stack centrifuge has a vertical orientation.
 The centrifuge bowl extraction occurs through the top of the centrifuge.
-A mechanical assist device such as a hoist or a crane is the preferred mode of extraction.
+A mechanical assist device such as a hoist or a crane is the preferred extraction mode.

 Therefore, overhead clearance is critical for the regular service of a disc stack centrifuge.
 The centrifuge manual specifies the required clearance for specific centrifuge models.